upstash/vector-js/README.md

 ## Troubleshooting

-We have a
-[dedicated page](https://docs.upstash.com/vector/sdks/javascriptsdk/troubleshooting) for common problems.
+We have a [Discord](upstash.com/discord) for common problems.
 If you can't find a solution, please [open an issue](https://github.com/upstash/vector-js/issues/new).

 ## Docs